The month of February is a good time for travel and tourism destinations to begin to consider new and innovative marketing ideas.

 - Think about your name and what it says to the outside world.
 All too many tourism entities go for cute over clear.
 Use names that are clear, precise, and permit your customers to know what you have, what you offer, and what they can expect.
 If your community has the same name as a place in another country or state, make sure that people know who you are and in which state or country you are located.

 - Connect your website with your brand and keep your website simple.
 The trend in tourism today is less flash and more elegant simplicity.
 Websites that are hard to read often turn visitors off rather than attract new clients.
-Remember that many people will now view your website on their smart phones.
+Remember that many people will now view your website on their smartphones.
 That means that the website has to accommodate a much smaller screen.
-When developing a website think about how many drop-down windows will work on a smart phone and how hard or easy it will be for a person to navigate the website.
-The bottom line in tourism websites today is get the essential information to people in the most efficient and simple manner and leave out the fluff!
+When developing a website think about how many drop-down windows will work on a smartphone and how hard or easy it will be for a person to navigate the website.
+The bottom line in tourism websites today is getting the essential information to people in the most efficient and simple manner and leave out the fluff!

 - Do what you promise.
 One of the great challenges in tourism marketing is the lack of credibility that comes from over-promising.
 Never use a photo that does not come from your community, always promote yourself but do so in a manner that when the visitor arrives s/he will not be disappointed.
 Do not promise what is not true!